HPI-BP2017N2/Crawler/README.md

 - Kibana or Grafana (optional to see metrics)
 - RabbitMQ (if you want to store the crawled pages somewhere)
 #### Required Files
-For the following getting started guide it is assumed that you have the following files created in the project path
+For the following running the topology guide it is assumed that you have the following files created in the project path
 ##### seeds.txt
 Create a list of URLs you want to inject into Elasticsearch to be crawled
 ```
 https://books.toscrape.com
 https://qoutes.toscrape.com
 ```
-We also track an identifier of the domain through the architecture which can be here specified as an attribute of metadata.
-The attribute which is tracked has to be separated by the URLs with a tab
+We also track an identifier of the domain through the architecture which can be specified here as an attribute of metadata.
+The attribute which is tracked has to be separated from the URLs with a tab
 ```
 https://books.toscrape.com   shopId=1234
 https://qoutes.toscrape.com   shopId= 54321